emmideric/alx-system_engineering-devops/README.md

-Script that changes owner of the file.
+Script that creates an empty file.